ebobby/about-me/_posts/2023-07-20-My-entrepreneurship-journey.md

 We made many, many mistakes as well.
 Our location was bad, it had zero foot traffic.
 Most people that walked into our restaurant knew they were coming before they left their house.
-We had huge operating costs.
+We had large operating costs.
 Rent, premium ingredients, a large staff.
 We didn't know how to market it or where.

 But, after two grueling years we started seeing some black ink in our balances.
 Slowly but steadily we grew.
 Word of mouth was great.
-We had a lot of very loyal regulars.
+We had a lot of loyal regulars.
 A lot of our customers would come with us when they had important events, graduations, valentine's, etc.

 And then the COVID pandemic hit.
 And with the uncertainty of what would happen, how